Recovering from womb cancer surgery

 - 6 weeks after laparoscopic or robotic surgery.

 Your physiotherapist or specialist nurse will give you advice about this.
-Try to do some light exercise every day, such as walking.
-You can slowly increase this.
+Try to do some gentle exercise every day, such as walking.
+You can slowly increase how much you do.
 It will help you build up your energy levels and feel better.

-Some women find it uncomfortable to drive for a few weeks after the surgery.
-Ask your nurse or doctor for advice on when it will be safe for you to start driving again.
+You may find it uncomfortable to drive for a few weeks after the surgery.
+Ask your nurse or doctor for advice on when it will be safe for you to drive.
 Some insurance companies have guidelines about this.
 It is best to contact your insurer to check you are covered to drive.

-Most women have no long-term complications after surgery.
+Most people do not have any long-term complications after surgery.
 But having other treatments as well as surgery may increase the risk of problems.

-If you have had the pelvic lymph nodes removed, there is a risk of developing swelling (lymphoedema) in one or both legs.
+If you had your pelvic lymph nodes removed, there is a risk of developing swelling (lymphoedema) in one or both legs.
 This is a build-up of lymph fluid in the tissues.
 Lymphoedema is not common.
 But if you have radiotherapy as well as surgery, there is more risk.

-It is not unusual to feel anxious when you go home after your operation.
+It is not unusual to feel anxious after surgery.
 You may feel your recovery is taking longer than you expected.
 Or you may be worried about having further treatment.
 It is often helpful to talk about your feelings with your family and friends.